lantunes/netomaton/demos/perturbation_demo/README.md

 non-equilibrium systems.

 Netomaton supports perturbations.
-A perturbation is simply a function that accepts the cell index, its computed activity, and the timestep, and returns the new activity for that cell.
+A perturbation is simply a function that accepts a `PerturbationContext`, which contains the cell index, its computed activity, the timestep, and any input to the cell, and returns the new activity for that cell.

 Consider the cellular automaton Rule 30 below, which is perturbed at every timestep such that cell with index 100 is changed randomly to